PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas-2022.md

 - **Repos to update:** Talawa, Talawa-admin.
 - **Skills Required:** The ideal candidate should be familiar with Typescript and in particular Node.js.
 They also need to be comfortable with using Git/Github and to update the documentation via pull requests.
 Additionally, knowledge of TSDocs is also required.
-- **How we measure sucess:** Increased documentation for files which have not been modified for more than 3 months.
+- **How we measure success:** Increased documentation for files which have not been modified for more than 3 months.
 Additionally, an increase in the percentage of the documentation completed from the documentation coverage script that is used.
 - **Possible Mentors:** Anwer Sayeed (Github: anwersayeed), Tasneem Koushar (Github: tasneemkoushar), Eva Sharma (Github: evasharma12)
 - **Contact details:** Send your CV along with at least two technical writing samples to ![img](/img/email/mentors.png)